meri-leeworthy/meri-garden-astro/src/posts/Agrarian Class Structure and Economic Development in Pre-Industrial Europe.md

 ---
-type: essay
+type: 'essay'
-author:
+author: 'Robert Brenner'
-  - Robert Brenner
-year: "1974"
+year: '1974'
+title: 'Agrarian Class Structure and Economic Development in Pre-Industrial Europe'
+slug: 'agrarian-class-structure-and-economic-development-in-pre-industrial-europe'
 ---

 [[brenner_agrarian.pdf]]

 Cited in [[Endnotes]] [[The construction of the workers' movement]]